-Image to the right is from Gehrels et al., Constraints on the Age and Provenance of the Chugach Accretionary Complex from Detrital Zircons in the Sitka Graywacke near Sitka, Alaska as found at pubs.usgs.gov/pp/pp1709f/pp1709f.pdf .
+Image to the right is from Gehrels et al., Constraints on the Age and Provenance of the Chugach Accretionary Complex from Detrital Zircons in the Sitka Graywacke near Sitka, Alaska; as found at pubs.usgs.gov/pp/pp1709f/pp1709f.pdf .
 Note the distinct difference between the two histograms.
 They suggest that these sediments had distinctly different source terranes, in this case fairly young terranes.

-All sorts of plate animations and maps.
+The results: all sorts of plate animations and maps.

 Major continental masses involved: South America, Africa, Antarctica, India, Australia (see image below).

-Gondwana stratigraphy (see handout).
-Major common elements include:
+Gondwana stratigraphy (see handout), major common elements include:

-Common stratigraphy suggests it was a coherent block from the Cambrian to the Cretaceous (some 400 Ma).
+Common stratigraphy suggests Gondwana was a coherent block from the Cambrian to the Cretaceous (some 400 Ma).
 Common APW paths for these masses are consistent with this history.
 That is a big chunk of time.

 Break-up of Gondwana (overall better known story than assembly because much of the oceanic crust of this age is still around):